saltukalakus/idiomatic-rust-snippets/src/algorithms/sorting/merge.md

 2. **Conquer**: Recursively sort each half.
 3. **Combine**: Merge the two sorted halves into a single sorted array.

-Below is a simple implementation of the merge sort algorithm in Rust:

 ```rust
 fn merge_sort<T: Ord + Clone>(arr: &mut [T]) {
     let mid = arr.len() / 2;